MichalOpoka/ecfr/cfr/title-18-Conservation-Power-Water-Resources/chapter-I-Federal-Energy-Regulatory-Commission-Department-Energy/subchapter-B-Regulations-Under-Federal-Power-Act/part-4-Licenses-Permits-Exemptions-Determination-Project-Costs/subpart-D-Application-Preliminary-Permit-License-Exemption-General-Provisions/section-4.30.md

 (13) *Licensed water power project* means a project, as defined in section 3(11) of the Federal Power Act, that is licensed under Part I of the Federal Power Act.

-(14) *Major modified project* means any major project - existing dam, as defined in paragraph (b)(16) of this section, that would include:
+(14) *Major modified project* means any major project—existing dam, as defined in paragraph (b)(16) of this section, that would include:

 (i) Any repair, modification or reconstruction of an existing dam that would result in a significant change in the normal maximum surface area or the normal maximum surface elevation of an existing impoundment; or